yedidyakfir/mageflow/docs/documentation/chain.md

 # Task Chains

-Task chains in the Task Orchestrator provide a powerful way to create sequential workflows where tasks execute one after another, with each task receiving the output of the previous task as input.
+Task chains in MageFlow provide a powerful way to create sequential workflows where tasks execute one after another, with each task receiving the output of the previous task as input.
 This enables complex data processing pipelines and multi-step workflows with automatic error handling and completion callbacks.

 ## What is a Chain?